Research awards and funding

 What does the Office of Undergraduate Research and Creative Activity do?

 The Office of Undergraduate Research and Creative Activity (OURCA) connects students to on- and off-campus research opportunities.
 We guide you through the process of finding a faculty mentor, applying for opportunities, and presenting and publishing your research.
 Throughout the year we offer in-person and online workshops to help you get started in research and develop the skills needed to be successful.
-We work with other NAU faculty and staff members to host the annual Undergraduate Symposium each April.
+Every April we host the annual Undergraduate Symposium.

 What is undergraduate research?
 Accordion Closed